James Tredwell: World Cup and Champions Trophy, 2011–2013

 After touring Australia in 2010–11, Tredwell played in two matches during England's 2011 World Cup campaign, winning the Player of the Match award in the teams' final group match against West Indies, with bowling figures of 4/48.
 The 2012 season saw him play in home matches against Australia and South Africa before touring India later in the year, making his Twenty20 International debut on the tour.

 By the start of 2013 Tredwell had established himself as a key part of England's limited overs team and he played in all five matches against India, taking his best ODI figures of 4/44 during the tour.
 He played in all three T20I matches on England's tour of New Zealand.
 He went into the 2013 Champions Trophy as England's main spin bowler, playing in four of the team's five matches.
 He took 3/19 in the semi-final against South Africa and played in the rain-affected final against India, taking 1/25 as England narrowly lost by five runs.

-More games followed: Tredwell played T20Is against New Zealand, captioning the side in one match which was rained off after two balls, and played ODIs against Ireland and four of the five ODIs against Australia later in the season before touring Australia over the 2013–14 northern winter and then being selected for the limited overs tour of the West Indies, in preparation for the T20 World Cup.
+More games followed: Tredwell played T20Is against New Zealand, captioning the team in one match which was rained off after two balls, and played ODIs against Ireland and four of the five ODIs against Australia later in the season before touring Australia over the 2013–14 northern winter and then being selected for the limited overs tour of the West Indies, in preparation for the T20 World Cup.

 T20 World Cup, 2014

 After being selected again in England's squad for the T20 World Cup, Tredwell played in all four of England's group matches.
-The side failed to advance out of the group and was beaten by the Netherlands in their final match of the tournament.
+The team failed to advance out of the group and was beaten by the Netherlands in their final match of the tournament.

 Further international opportunities followed throughout 2014, with matches against Scotland, Sri Lanka and India at home before being selected for the tour of Sri Lanka later in the year, playing in 15 ODIs and nine T20Is during the year.